Belgian Paralympian dies by euthanasia aged 40

-BRUSSELS (Reuters) - Belgian Paralympian Marieke Vervoort died by euthanasia on Tuesday aged 40 after a battle with an incurable and degenerative spinal condition.
+BRUSSELS (Reuters) - Belgian Paralympian Marieke Vervoort died by euthanasia on Tuesday aged 40 after a battle with an incurable and degenerative spinal condition which she described after winning her medals as becoming harder and harder to bear.

-Vervoort, who won Paralympic gold in the 100 meters wheelchair race in the London Games in 2012, had signed euthanasia papers in 2008 in Belgium, where it is legal, and died in accordance with her wishes late on Tuesday.
+Vervoort, who won Paralympic gold in the 100 metres wheelchair race in the London Games in 2012, had signed euthanasia papers in 2008 in Belgium, where it is legal, and died in accordance with her wishes late on Tuesday.

 Vervoort, who also won silver medals in London and at Rio in 2016, was diagnosed with the painful condition as a teenager and retired from competition after the Rio Games.
 She advocated dialogue on assisted dying in countries around the world.

+But she added, “I am still alive and still going to enjoy every little, little moment of my life.”

+“Marieke ‘Wielemie’ Vervoort was an athlete of iron strength and a great lady.
+Her death affects us deeply,” Belgium’s royal family said on Twitter, using her nickname ‘Wielemie’, a reference to the wheels of her wheelchair.

-The town of Diest in northern Belgium, where Vervoort was born, set up a book of condolence and carried a long message on its website about the woman it called “our Wielemie”, a reference to the wheels of her wheelchair.
+The town of Diest in northern Belgium, where Vervoort was born, set up a book of condolence and carried a long message on its website.

 “Despite her physical limitations she had a impressive sporting career,” the town said.
 “Marieke chose euthanasia a few years ago and followed through on her choice on Tuesday evening.”